-And I’m happy to say my plan worked like a charm.
-We booked our tickets online about a week in advance (highly recommended in the summer months.)
-And when we arrived at Entrance Gate 1, we paid a 7 Kuna fee to park and were thrilled to see we were one of the first cars of the day in the lot.
+And I’m happy to say my plan works like a charm.
+We book our tickets online about a week in advance.
+And when we arrive at Entrance Gate 1, we pay a 7 Kuna fee to park and are thrilled to see we are one of the first cars in the lot.

-We spent the next three hours winding our way along the serpentine boardwalks, oohing and aahing in wonder at the sparkling emerald lakes and magnificent waterfalls.
-It was unlike any place I’ve ever visited and I absolutely adored it.
+We spend the next three hours winding our way along the serpentine boardwalks, oohing and aahing in wonder at the sparkling emerald lakes and magnificent waterfalls.
+It is unlike any place I’ve ever visited and I absolutely adored it.

 Another bucket list item checked off the list.

-Around 10am, we leisurely made our way toward the park exit, still basking in the glow of our perfect morning…and were shocked by the scene that awaited us at the entrance gate.
+Around 10am, we leisurely make our way toward the park exit, still basking in the glow of our perfect morning.
+And we are shocked by the scene that awaits us at the entrance gate.

-It was literally a mob scene.
-A crowd of tour groups, buses, and tour guides as far as the eye could see.
-We had to fight our way through them just to exit.
+It is literally a mob scene.
+A crowd of tour groups, buses, and tour guides as far as the eye can see.
+We have to fight our way through them just to exit.

-Once we made it back to the car and left the madness behind, we were so grateful that we’d made the extra effort to enjoy the park in the peaceful, early morning hours.
+Once we make it back to the car and leave the madness behind, we are so grateful we made the extra effort to enjoy the park in the peaceful, early morning hours.
 I’m not even sure it would be worth going as part of a tour during high season.

 Take my advice, don’t miss Plitvice Lakes National Park, but definitely spend the night.